 Designed formal notations & distinct vocabularies are often employed in STEM fields, and these specialized languages are credited with greatly enhancing research & communication.
 Many philosophers and other thinkers have attempted to create more generally-applicable designed languages for use outside of specific technical fields to enhance human thinking, but the empirical track record is poor and no such designed language has demonstrated substantial improvements to human cognition such as resisting cognitive biases or logical fallacies.
 I suggest that the success of specialized languages in fields is inherently due to encoding large amounts of previously-discovered information specific to those fields, and this explains their inability to boost human cognition across a wide variety of domains.

-fixing language and terminology has been a perennial focus of Western politicians in the 20th & 21st century, ascribed great powers on society through names and pronouns; less controversially, mathematicians & physicists unanimously agree that notation is extremely important and that a good notation for a topic can make routine results easier to create & understand and also can enable previously unthinkable thoughts and suggest important research directions—Arabic numerals vs Roman numerals, Newton’s calculus notation versus Leibniz’s, Maxwell’s equations etc
+Alongside the axis of efficiency in terms of time or words or characters to convey a certain amount of information, one might think about natural languages in terms of some sort of ‘power’ metric, akin to the Sapir-Whorf hypothesis, in which some languages are better at allowing one to think or express important thoughts and thus a rectification of names is necessary.
+For example, Chinese is sometimes said to be too ‘concrete’ and makes scientific thought difficult compared to some other languages; ‘fixing’ language and terminology has been a perennial focus of Western politicians in the 20th & 21st century, ascribed great powers on society through names and pronouns; less controversially, mathematicians & physicists unanimously agree that notation is extremely important and that a good notation for a topic can make routine results easier to create & understand and also can enable previously unthinkable thoughts and suggest important research directions—Arabic numerals vs Roman numerals, Newton’s calculus notation versus Leibniz’s, Maxwell’s equations etc.

-Real character.
+This has been taken to extremes: if good notation can help, surely there is some designable ideal language in which all thoughts can be expressed most perfectly in a way which quickly & logically guides thoughts to their correct conclusions without falling prey to fallacies or John Wilkins’s “Real character”.
 The hope that better languages can lead to better human thought has also been a motivation for developing conlangs like Lojban, with rationalized vocabulary & grammars.
-Conlangs, and less radical linguistic innovations like E-Prime (and coining neologisms for new concepts) show up occasionally in movements like General Semantics and quite often in science fiction; and of course many political or social or philosophical movements have explicitly wanted to change languages to affect thought (from Communism, memorably dramatized in Nineteen Eighty-Four, to feminism, post-modernisms, logical positivism, or Ukrainian nationalists; I’ve noticed that this trend seems particularly pronounced in the mid-20th century)., and make its users far more intelligent & effective than those forced to use natural languages.
+Conlangs, and less radical linguistic innovations like E-Prime (and coining neologisms for new concepts) show up occasionally in movements like General Semantics and quite often in science fiction & technology (eg Engelbart 1962); and of course many political or social or philosophical movements have explicitly wanted to change languages to affect thought (from Communism, memorably dramatized in Nineteen Eighty-Four, to feminism, post-modernisms, logical positivism, or Ukrainian nationalists; I’ve noticed that this trend seems particularly pronounced in the mid-20th century)., and make its users far more intelligent & effective than those forced to use natural languages.
 The usual example here being Leibniz’s proposed logical language in which philosophical disputes could be resolved simply by calculation, or

 This is sensible, since it seems clear that our language influences our thoughts (for better or worse), that there’s no particularly reason to expect evolved languages like English to be all that great (they clearly are brutally irregular and inefficient in ways that have no possible utility, and comparisons of writing systems are equally clear that some systems like hangul are just plain better), and if better notation and vocabulary can be so helpful in STEM areas, can constructed languages be helpful in general?

 Why not?
 Thinking about it from an algorithmic information theory sense, all Turing-complete computational languages are equivalently expressive, because any program that can be written in one language can be written in another by first writing an interpreter for the other and then running the program; so with a constant length penalty (the interpreter), all languages are about equivalent.
 The constant penalty might be large & painful, though, as a language might be a Turing tarpit, where everything is difficult to say.
 Or from another information theory perspective, most bitstrings are uncompressible, most theorems are unprovable, most programs are undecidable etc; a compression or prediction algorithm only works effectively on a small subset of possible inputs (while working poorly or not at all on random inputs).
 So from that perspective, any language is on average just as good as any other—giving a no free lunch theorem.
 The goal of research, then, is to find algorithms which trade off performance on data that does not occur in the real world in exchange for performance on the kinds of regularities which do turn up in real-world data.
 From “John Wilkins’s Analytical Language” (Borges 1942):

 In the universal language conceived by John Wilkins in the middle of the seventeenth century, each word defines itself.
 Descartes, in a letter dated November 1619, had already noted that, by using the decimal system of numeration, we could learn in a single day to name all quantities to infinity, and to write them in a new language, the language of numbers; he also proposed the creation of a similar, general language that would organize and contain all human thought.
 Around 1664, John Wilkins undertook that task.